Home | Volume 14 | Article number 21

 11. Njoga EO, Ilo SU, Nwobi OC, Onwumere-Idolor OS, Ajibo FE, Okoli CE et al. Pre-slaughter, slaughter and post-slaughter practices of slaughterhouse workers in Southeast, Nigeria: Animal welfare, meat quality, food safety and public health implications.
 PLoS One.
 2023 Mar 3;18(3):e0282418.
 PubMed | Google Scholar

 12. Okpala CO, Nwobi OC, Korzeniowska M. Towards delineating butchers´ knowledge base, challenges encountered, and enhancement prospects of meat inspection processes: A cattle slaughterhouse case analysis.
-Scientific journal "Meat Technology".
+Scientific Journal "Meat Technology".
 2021 Jul 23;62(1):41-56.
 Google Scholar

 13. Agu AP, Onah CK, Umeokonkwo CD, Nnabu RC, Una AF.
 Hygiene practices in abattoir and slaughter slab, determinants and assessment of abattoir and slaughter slab facilities in Abakaliki, Ebonyi State South-East Nigeria.
 Afr Health Sci.
 2021 Dec;21(4):1914-1923.
 PubMed | Google Scholar